Skip to content

 You cannot use the loan for personal expenses, repaying existing debt, or activities in restricted sectors.
 Your delivery partner will review your proposed spending as part of the application.

 Start Up Loans are repaid in fixed monthly instalments.
-The table below shows what you would repay at the fixed 6% APR over different loan amounts and terms.
+The table below shows indicative repayments at the fixed 7.5% APR.
+Your agreement may differ if the scheme terms change.

 Loan AmountTermMonthly RepaymentTotal RepaidTotal Interest